Philippines at the Asian Games: Asian Indoor and Martial Arts Games Results

-Medals by edition

-Ranking is based on the Total Gold medals earned.

-Medalists

-Asian Indoor Games Results

 The Philippines has sent athletes to all editions of the Asian Indoor Games.
 In the 2005 Asian Indoor Games, held in Bangkok, Thailand, from November 12 to 19, 2005, the Philippines won total four medals, including a gold.
 Total six medals were won by Filipino athletes during the 2007 Games in Macau, held from October 26 to November 3, 2007.
 Filipino contingents gave the best performance, in terms of the total number of medals earned, during the 2009 Games held in Hanoi, Vietnam, from October 30 to November 8, winning 10 medals overall.

-Medals by edition

-Ranking is based on the Total Gold medals earned.

-Medalists

-Asian Martial Arts Games Results

 The Philippines competed in the First Asian Martial Arts Games held in Bangkok, Thailand, from August 1 to 9, 2009.
 The Philippines won total 18 medals (with two gold), and finished in the 12th spot.
 Jeffrey Figueroa won a gold in the bantamweight class of taekwondo after defeating Rezai Hasan of Afghanistan by 10–7 in the final.
 Another gold was won by Mary Jane Estimar in the sanshou 52 kg event of wushu.
 Estimar defeated Si Si Sein of Myanmar in the final by two to nil points difference.